 The Curriculum Resource Center (CRC), offers a variety of resources selected especially for students and faculty involved in Bluffton’s undergraduate and graduate teacher education programs.
 The CRC is also a project work area, with special appeal for education students but open to all library users, featuring an Ellison letter machine, roll and pocket laminators, and other equipment and supplies.
 Hours for the CRC are the same as library hours.

 more info ...

 Bluffton provides dining facilities in Marbeck Center.
-The Commons is operated primarily for boarding students, but also serves non-boarding students and others on a per meal basis.
+The main dining facility, The Commons, is operated primarily for boarding students, but also serves non-boarding students and others on a per meal basis.
 Faculty and staff are invited to join the students at any meal.

-Students seeking employment should contact staff in the financial aid office who in turn will work with dining services for student placement.
+Students seeking employment should contact staff in the dining services regarding work opportunities.

 All food and most beverages with the exception of entrees are available to boarding

 students in unlimited amounts during the regularly scheduled meal times.